 “Therefore, brethren, be even more diligent to make your call and election sure, for if you do these things you will never stumble.”

 “Sure” stands emphatic in the Greek sentence.
 The Christian should stand firm on his feet with steadfast inner solidity.
-The Christian stands on solid ground when he legally validates the confirmation of the “sale” of his salvation.
+The Christian stands on solid ground when he legally validates the confirmation of his salvation.
 God will make good on His promises.
 God secures the payment of salvation.
 There is no “money back” guarantee because we will get the product.

 We need to stabilize our salvation.
 It is not unstable from God’s standpoint.
 It is unstable from our standpoint.